nupuranalytics/Power-BI/Demand Planning/Report.md

 # Demand Planning-Dashboard

 A Demand Planning Dashboard in Power BI provides a clear, visual overview of forecasted demand, actual sales, inventory levels, and key performance indicators (KPIs).
 It's a valuable tool for supply chain and planning teams to make data-driven decisions, reduce stockouts or overstock situations, and improve forecasting accuracy.
-By centralizing insights in a dynamic, interactive dashboard, it enhances collaboration across teams and helps align supply with customer demand efficiently.
+Centralizing insights in a dynamic, interactive dashboard enhances collaboration across teams and helps efficiently align supply with customer demand.

+# Overview

+This dashboard gives complete insights into the demand forecasting by comparing historical and actual data, year-on-year performance, year-to-date performance, proportion of current year value till now, year to go, etc.

 # Snapshot of Dashboard
 Scorecard